-In July 2022, the Tax Court of Canada (the "Tax Court") released a decision relating to PC Bank, a subsidiary of Loblaw.
+In 2022, the Tax Court of Canada (the "Tax Court") released a decision relating to PC Bank, a subsidiary of Loblaw.
 The Tax Court ruled that PC Bank is not entitled to claim notional input tax credits for certain payments it made to Loblaws Inc. in respect of redemptions of loyalty points.
-On September 29, 2022, PC Bank filed a Notice of Appeal with the Federal Court of Appeal and in the first half of 2023, both PC Bank and the Crown submitted their respective facta for the appeal.
-Subsequent to December 30, 2023, the Federal Court of Appeal scheduled the hearing of the appeal for March 6, 2024.
-Loblaw has not reversed any portion of the charge of \$111 million, inclusive of interest, recorded in the second quarter of 2022.
-Loblaw believes that this provision is sufficient to cover its liability, if the appeal is ultimately unsuccessful.
+PC Bank subsequently filed a Notice of Appeal with the Federal Court of Appeal ("FCA") and in March 2024, the matter was heard by the FCA.
+In the third quarter of 2024, the FCA released its decision and reversed the decision of the Tax Court.
+As a result, PC Bank reversed charges of \$155 million, including \$111 million initially recorded in 2022.
+In addition, \$10 million was recorded related to interest income on cash tax refunds.
+Certain taxation years subsequent to the periods covered by the FCA decision remain under review by the tax authorities.